Study Triggers & User Filters

-This document explains how to add Study Triggers, User Filters, and Groups to a study in Sprig
+This document explains how to add Study Triggers and User Filters to a study in Sprig

 👍